A2osX/A2osX/.Docs/Shell Developers Guide.md

 ## The A2osX Shell (SH)

-The default A2osX Shell, ./BIN/SH, is an A2osX external command program like many others included with A2osX.
-It is probably the most complex and capable, as suggested by its size compared to other commands (7K vs 1K for TELNET), and is the primary tool for interacting with the A2osX system.
-The SH shell is based losely on the Linux BASH shell, to the extent possible on an 8-bit machine.
+The default A2osX Shell **./BIN/SH** is an external command program like many others included with A2osX.
+It is probably the most complex and capable, as suggested by its size compared to other commands (7K vs 1K for TELNET).
+It is the primary tool for interacting with the A2osX system.
+The SH shell is based loosely on the Linux BASH shell, to the extent possible on an 8-bit machine.
 Alternative shells are planned for the future and will be announced as they become available.

 As the primary mechanism for working with A2osX, the SH shell is launched automatically when you log into A2osX.
 In the case where no ./ETC/PASSWD file is present, A2osX automatically logs you in as the ROOT user.
-When a user login occurs and SH is launched, it looks for a file called PROFILE in the users HOME directory and if found executes that script, so the information below on writing scripts applies to the PROFILE script file.
+When a user login occurs and SH is launched, it looks for a file called PROFILE in the users HOME directory and if found executes that script, so the information below on writing scripts applies to PROFILE script files.

 ### Interacting with the Shell